 Stay tuned for upcoming dinner events!
-Sign up for our newsletter on homepage and get updates.
+Subscribe to our newsletter to get news and updates.

 We celebrated the wonderful pacific coastal flavours of Mexico with Flavours of Hope's Taste of the Sea and Spanish Stories at YVR Prep Commissary Kitchen on Saturday, May 19.
 Mexican chef Angeles Canedo created a traditional feast with her favourite family recipes of pico de gallo, spot prawn empanadas, and ceviche dishes highlighting local sustainable seafood including ling cod and side stripe shrimp.
 We enjoyed good food and drinks together, and made new friends throughout the evening.

 We ate together and learned about Mexican food and culture through Angeles' inspiring story of resilience, strength and hope in her journey of coming to Canada with her family as refugee claimants and seeking a safer and better life in Canada.
 We played a fun traditional Mexican game to learn Spanish words and were creative in making our own cultural bingo game!

 The pop-up dinner event included a fundraising auction to support Flavours of Hope's summer food market pilot to empower refugee women to earn income, access business training, build a support network, and gain work experience by selling multi-ethnic dishes and telling stories on Granville Island this summer.
 The auction showcased local social entrepreneurs including a Mexican themed gift basket, personal training session, and woodworking workshop.
 We featured a special raffle for Growoya, an eco garden clay pot for a natural and traditional way to grow food for the summer.
 It was a successful and impactful dinner event!

 A Pop-Up Night of Syrian Feast, Music and Storytelling - April 7, 2018